YohannesDK/memory-game/README.md

 Assignment 6
 ============

 Memory-game from webprogramming course.
-View image.png to see final product, or fork repo en take a look!
+View image.png to see final product, or clone repo en take a look!